systemdevs/webtask-contact-form/README.md

 A serverless contact form for your static page using [webtask.io](https://webtask.io/).

 Many times you find yourself creating a static HTML page.
 Everything goes smoothly until you need to implement a contact form.
-Maybe you've reached this repo after googling how to do this or maybe you've just implemented it using some of the PHP's ones because cheap hosting.
+Maybe you've reached this repo after googling how to do this or maybe you've just implemented it using some of the PHP's ones out there because cheap hosting.

 Well... this solution implements the server-side part of a contact form in node.js in a way you can deploy it absolutely for free.